divio/divio-cloud-docs/how-to/django-manage-authentication.rst

 How to manage access authentication
 ===================================

-In Django projects, access via password can be managed by the :ref:`Aldryn SSO addon <aldryn-sso>`.
+In Aldryn Django projects, access via password can be managed by the :ref:`Aldryn SSO addon <aldryn-sso>`.

 .. _manage-access-login: